voxlz/kanjivg_data_processing/my_files/kanji.md

 1981: JGov announced jouyou kanji list (1,945 characters, 常用漢字表 = daily use kanji list)
 2010: JGov updated   jouyou kanji list (2,136 characters)

-## Principles
+## The KanjiKen System - Principles

 Let's talk about some principles I'm going for here.

 1. **No duplicates**.
-If there are any characters that look identical to each other(homoglyphs),  they should be considered identical.
-Learning the sun radical vs the sun kanji separably, for example, is a waste of time.
-Note: They have to have the correct strokes and order to be identical!
-Kanji and strokes are preferred over radicals.
+If there are any characters that look identical but are not, so called homoglyphs,  they should be considered identical.
+(Ex. ㇁ == ㇓)
-2. **6 components or less**.
-I want the user to be able to quickly input a kanji, so I will limit myself to 6 components or less.
-This is a bit arbitrary, but I think it's a good compromise between complexity and usability.
-This may force me to invent new radicals, but that's fine.
-3. **Keep proper stroke order**.
-Learning kanji means learning proper stroke order.
-Therefore I will not allow radicals that contain non consecutive strokes. '戈' for example, where the first line is sometimes drawn before pausing and drawing other stuff, to later finish the radical.
-4. **Keep it simple**.
-Unnecessary complexity should be avoided.
-If a radical is only used in one or two kanji, and I can make due without it (it won't increase components beyond 6 elsewhere), I will.
-This is to keep the number of radicals and additional kanjis down to a minimum, and to keep the system simple.
+2. **No variations**.
+For two components to be considered identical, they need to have matching stroke type, stroke order, and stroke propotions.
+(Ex. ⺅ !=  人 | ⼇ != 丄)
+3. **Max 6 components**.
+Every character is broken down to 2-6 components, ideally 4.
+This is a good compromise between complexity and usability.
+4. **Keep stroke order**.
+Components that contain non consecutive strokes, i.e. pausing the component to draw something else,  are not allowed.
+(Ex. 口 and 戈)
+5. **Prune components**.
+If a component can be removed without breaking any above rule, and it does not push component count beyond 4  elsewhere, it should be.
-5. **Consistency**.
-The same kanji should always be represented by the same components.
-I won't allow inconsistencies, as these lead to confusion and mistakes for new learners.
+6. **Consistency**.
+A character should always be represented by the same components.
+Inconsistencies are not allowed, due to the induced complexity.
-6. **Shallow**.
-The component tree should be shallow.
-This means that the number of components between the root and the leafs should be small.
-This is to make it easier to learn the components, and to make it easier to input kanji.
-This practically means radicals and kanji with **less than 4 strokes will not be reduced**.
-7. **Proportions matter**.
-We won't consider ⼇ and 丄 to be the same, even though they are similar.
-This is because the proportions of the lines are different.
-Only rescaled radicals are allowed, not altered ones.
-This is to avoid confusion and mistakes for new learners.
+7. **Shallowness**.
+Certain components with 3 strokes can be broken down into 2 components.
+To avoid unnessesary depth, this is not allowed.
+(Ex. 士 != [十 + 一])

+These rules ensure that knowing the components of a characters is knowing how to draw the character.
+That is the goal of the KanjiKen system.

+## The KanjiKen Order

+Which order you should learn the characters in depends on the learner.

+1. Never learn a character before you know all its components.
+2. Prioritize learning characters that are more common.

+Should you learn 番 or 万 first?

+番 =  ['⾤', '田']
 ## Unicode blocks

 * Kangxi radicals: 2F00–2FD5